 Apprenticeship Office The Department of Training and Workforce Development’s Apprenticeship Office registers and administers training contracts and regulates the apprenticeship system in Western Australia.
 You can contact the Apprenticeship Office by Phone: 13 19 54 or Email: firstname.lastname@example.org

-Australian Apprenticeships Pathways A broad range of Australian Apprenticeships information and resources for students, careers advisers, job seekers and employers.
+Australian Apprenticeships Pathways AA Pathways offer a broad range of Australian Apprenticeships information and resources for students, careers advisers, job seekers and employers including practice Aptitude Literacy and Numeracy Quizzes.

 Job Jumpstart Job Jumpstart is an Australian Government website created to offer support for young job seekers and workers and their parents, teachers and advisers.